ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Durandal/README.md

  - PWM 3 and 4 in group2
  - PWM 5, 6, 7 and 8 in group3

-The 8 auxillary PWM outputs are in 2 groups:
+The 8 auxiliary PWM outputs are in 2 groups:

  - PWM 1, 2, 3 and 4 in group4
  - PWM 5 and 6 in group5